 In 2010 he attended the Lincoln Center Institute International Educator Workshop in which he was exposed to world-class professional development exploring the arts, imagination and inquiry.

 He has continued his studies with a focus lately on the use of Howard Gardner’s Multiple Intelligences in relation to arts education, pre-performance routines for educational endeavors, and what goes on in our brains while we do art.
 Lately Jef has been studying formative and summative evaluations of arts education programs.

-Because of this specialized training and ongoing study, Jef shares workshops in arts integration and arts education with teachers in North and South Carolina as well as Iowa and Ohio.
+Because of this specialized training and ongoing study, Jef shares workshops in arts integration and arts education with teachers in North and South Carolina as well as Iowa, Alabama and Texas.
 He has also presented workshops at the Palmetto State Arts Education Conferences in South Carolina; ArtsR4Life Conferences in Raleigh, NC; the South Carolina STEM/STEAM Conference in Spartanburg, SC; the MUSE Machine Summer Institute at the Chapman Center in Spartanburg, SC; the A+ National Conference in Raleigh, NC; and he was the keynote speaker and workshop provider at the Charleston County Arts Education Conference in 2017.
 He is also a member of the Higher Education Task Force of the Arts Education Partnership (currently examining pre-service learning in arts integration at our universities).

 Students at Southside Middle School in Florence, SC, explore mask characters.

 Roving performances as well as stage sets throughout the day in downtown Waynesville, NC, from 10:00 AM to 4:00 PM.
 Presented by the Downto...